mxcop/mxcop/content/blog/surfel-maintenance.md

 #### Coverage Testing

-We can check the coverage for a pixel by checking the <span class="highlight">acceleration structure</span> at the position visible through that pixel:
+We can check the coverage for a pixel by checking the <span class="highlight">acceleration structure</span> of the *previous frame* at the position of the pixel:
 ```glsl
 /* Location in world-space visible through this pixel */
 const vec3 pixel_pos = camera_pos + pixel_dir * pixel_depth;